De Tomaso Pantera (1971-1992)

 After approximately 5,200 Panteras had been sold through U.S. markets, Ford and de Tomaso dissolved their partnership.
 Production stopped in late 1973, with the leftovers sold as 1974 models.
 De Tomaso Automobili continued manufacturing Panteras for European markets.

 Pantera After Ford

 With less cars demanded, Panteras were now largely hand-built, with quality increasing.
-After Ford discontinued the 351 block, de Tomaso used the Australian-built Ford V-8.
+After Ford discontinued the 351 Cleveland engine, de Tomaso went with an Australian-built Ford 351 V-8.
 About 200 cars were built yearly from 1975 to 1980.
-During the Eighties, a number of Panteras were brought into North America.
-Importers included Panteramerica, StaufferClassics Ltd, and AmeriSport.

 After a chassis revision in 1980, two new models were seen.
 The GT5 had bonded and riveted-on fiberglass wheelarch extensions, and the GT5S, which featured single-piece flared steel fenders.
 During the eighties, a number of Panteras were brought into North America.
 Importers included Panteramerica, Stauffer Classics Ltd, and AmeriSport.

 In 1988, the 351ci motor was replaced with a Ford 302ci V8.
 Two years later, the "90 Si" model debuted.
 Pantera production ended in 1992.
 Between 1971 and 1992, a total of less than 8,000 Panteras were built.

 read more Classic Cars